 Pacific mackerel grow fast, up to 25 inches and more than 6 pounds.
 They can live up to 18 years.
 Pacific mackerel are able to reproduce by age 4, and sometimes as early as age 1.
 They spawn at different times of the year, depending on where they live – Pacific mackerel spawn from late April to September off California; year-round off central Baja California, peaking from June through October; and from late fall to early spring off Cabo San Lucas.
 They spawn several times a year, releasing batches of almost 70,000 eggs each time.
 The eggs usually hatch within 4 to 5 days.

 Pacific mackerel feed on plankton (tiny floating plants and animals) and the younger stages of all the pelagic species such as anchovy and sardine, as well as their own young.
 Various larger fish such as sharks and tunas, marine mammals, and seabirds eat Pacific mackerel.
 Pacific mackerel school as a defense against predators.

 Pacific mackerel naturally experience “boom and bust” cycles of abundance, which is typical of other small pelagic species that have relatively short life spans and high reproduction rates.
-The Pacific mackerel stock is currently well above its target population level.
+As of 2013, the Pacific mackerel stock is well above its target population level.
 However, in historical terms, the population remains at a relatively low abundance level, due primarily to oceanographic conditions.